dougeby/IntuneDocs/intune-azure/manage-apps/app-protection-enabled-android-apps.md

 ---
 # required metadata

-title: Android apps with app protection policies | Intune Azure preview | Microsoft Docs
+title: Android apps with app protection policiestitleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: This topic describes what to expect when your Android app is managed by app protection policies."
 keywords:
 author: NathBarn